ontio/ontology-java-sdk/docs/en/smartcontract.md

 English / [中文](../cn/smartcontract.md)

 ## Introduction
-This chapter outlines the usage of smart contracts in the Java SDK <p><br>
+This chapter outlines the usage of smart contracts in the Java SDK <br>

 ## Smart code identifier (codeAddress)
 #### What is a codeAddress?